 The upshot?
 Nutrients from chewed gummies hit your bloodstream 10 to 15 minutes faster than capsules or tablets.

 For timing, this means gummies deliver faster for energy, focus, or pre-workout needs.
 They're less ideal if you want sustained release for minerals or antioxidants.
-And you can take them closer to when you actually want to feel the effects.
+And you can take them closer to when you want to feel the effects.

 A Timing Framework Based on How Things Are Actually Made